Tensor network methods for quantum-inspired image processing and classical optics: Wave optics and quantum mechanics

 so that $\hat{U}_{\mathrm{Fresnel}}(z) = e^{-i z \hat{\mathcal{H}}_{\mathrm{Fresnel}}}$.
 Thus, Fresnel propagation is formally analogous to the quantum evolution of a free-particle in one dimension, with the parameter identification

 This similarity comes from the very well known equivalence between the Schrödinger equation and paraxial Helmholtz equations

 The addition of a potential $V(x)$ in the former would imply a heterogenous refraction index $n(x)$ in the later.
+We shall use the time representation (rather than $z$) in the following sections to better match standard quantum hamiltonian evolution formalism.
 As said earlier, the Fresnel/free particle propagator has, like the Fourier transform, a separable tensor product structure in space, so we can focus on its $1d$ discretization in the following.